alanyongy/aegis-multiagent-ai/README.md

 &nbsp;
 # 🧠 Implementation Overview
 🤖 **Simulated Shared Memory Across Agents**

-Communication between agents suffers a 1-turn delay.
-To overcome this, the AI synchronizes full agent state with a single message at the start of each round.
-Each agent then locally simulates the actions of all other agents (including themselves) in the expected action order for the remainder of the round.

-This simulation creates a consistent, up-to-date view of all agents’ planned movements and decisions, effectively eliminating communication delay and enabling coordinated decision-making.
+- Agents synchronize knowledge once at the start of the mission.
+- During the mission, agents do not communicate further, but locally simulate each other’s planned actions (and their results).
+- This approach effectively eliminates communication delays and enables coordinated decision-making throughout the mission.

 ---

 🎯 **Decision Logic and Agent Actions**
-- Agents prioritize survivors based on proximity, rubble requirements, and danger level.
+- Agents prioritize survivors based on proximity, rubble requirements, other agents' intentions, and self-preservation mechanics.
 - When rubble blocks a survivor, agents coordinate simultaneous rubble removal.
-- Energy is managed by routing agents to charging stations before depletion to avoid downtime.
+- Energy is managed by routing agents to charging stations when current energy is predicted to be insufficient for the next goal.
-- Dynamic replanning occurs as simulated actions update predicted world state after every agent’s move.
+- Dynamic replanning occurs as simulated agent actions continuously update the locally predicted environment state.

 ---

 📅 **Precise Simulation via Execution Order Insight**
 - The simulation depends on faithfully reproducing the AEGIS client’s sequence of agent thinking and action phases.
-- Each agent simulates others’ decisions and moves in the exact order the client executes them, ensuring world state consistency.
+- Each agent simulates others’ decisions and moves in the exact order the client executes them, ensuring consistent world state.
-- Requires detailed understanding of the client’s internal processing cycle to prevent divergence between (agent) simulation and actual simulation.
+- This requires detailed understanding of the client’s internal processing cycle to prevent divergence between predicted and actual world state.

 ---

 💻 **Integration with AEGIS API**
 - Agents implement prescribed interface methods to read world state and issue actions.
-- Uses Python data structures to maintain local agent state and simulated plans.
+- Python data structures maintain local agent state and simulated plans.
 - Runs within the official AEGIS client simulation environment.

 ---

-📌 **Message Passing Protocol**
-- One initial broadcast message at round start to synchronize full agent knowledge.
-- No further communication during the round; all coordination emerges from local simulation.

 &nbsp;
 # 📚 Technical Writeup (the interesting part!)